What are tax refund companies and why should I be careful of them?

 - Data protection – possible concerns:

 You may be asked to sign a form 64-8 authority or pass on an authorisation code to the tax refund organisation.
 This gives HMRC the authority to correspond with the tax refund organisation about your tax affairs.
-You may find that you have to keep using the services of the tax refund organisation year after year if you do not take steps to remove the authority after you have used the organisation’s services.
+You may find that you keep using and paying for the services of the tax refund organisation year after year if you do not take steps to remove the authority after you have used the organisation’s services.

 - Receiving your refund: